Mikola Dziadok

-Mikola Dziadok is a Belarusian journalist, anarchist activist, blogger, and political prisoner.
+Mikola Dziadok is a Belarusian journalist, anarchist activist, blogger, and former political prisoner.
 He was released in 2015 and became in involved in the 2020 Belarusian protests.
-He was arrested by authorities and is currently again a political prisoner.
-On November 10, 2021, Dziadok was sentenced to five years in a general-security penal colony and is held in Prison Number 8.
+He was arrested by authorities again and was sentenced to five years in a general-security penal colony on November 10, 2021.
+Dziadok was released from prison and de-facto deported to Lithuania in September 2025.

 Biography

 Mikola Dziadok was born on August 23, 1988, in Brahin.
 He graduated from the BSU College of Law.
 After graduating from college, he was enrolled in the 3rd year of the Faculty of Law of BSU, but didn't study there.
 He left BSU, entered the European Humanities University at the political science department (he studied in absentia; at the time of his arrest he was a 2nd year student).
 He worked in a collection firm, where he acted as a journalist, lawyer and programmer at the same time.
 He also became a member of the Belarusian anarchist movement.
 In May 2011, Dziadok was sentenced to 4.5 years in prison in a maximum security colony for participating in attacks on government buildings.
 In February 2015, Dedok was sentenced to an additional year in prison under Article 411 of the Criminal Code of the Republic of Belarus.
 After his release, he continued his social and political activities, took up journalism and research in the field of political science.